Michail-Sergievsky/arch_install/README.md

         for hidden

 # TODO
-1. lscpu or something to choose intel-ucode or amd-ucode
-2. Something to choose video drivers
-3. Check for arch_install dir
+1. Check for arch_install dir
-4. ./script.sh | tee script.log - test more
+2. ./script.sh | tee script.log - test more